unfoldadmin/django-unfold/docs/configuration/settings.md

     },
     "SIDEBAR": {
-        "show_search": False,  # Search in applications and models names "show_all_applications": False,  # Dropdown with all applications and models "navigation": [
+        "show_search": False,  # Search in applications and models names "command_search": False,  # Replace the sidebar search with the command search "show_all_applications": False,  # Dropdown with all applications and models "navigation": [
             {